haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/3.scenario/2.group-selections/en.md

   - Kyonless-topics &ndash; these are the topics gathered by the group when they are sent on that task _without_ Kyon

 ![Group selections editor](/images/chokuretsu/serial-loops/group-selections-editor.png)

-### Editing
-Currently, the title of the objectives and routes can be edited in addition to the future and past descriptions of the objective.
-Everything else will be editable in future versions of Serial Loops.